minagawah/mini-actix-react-example/README.md

 yarn add --dev concurrently
 ```

-So, including 3 of the above,
+So, including 3 of the extra packages above,
-for the whole thing,
-it would look like this:
+as a whole, it would look like this:

 ```shell
 yarn add --dev react-app-rewired customize-cra concurrently @emotion/core @emotion/styled @emotion/babel-preset-css-prop tailwindcss twin.macro